A Guide to eBook Retailers Beyond Amazon

 Unfortunately, you cannot buy ebooks directly from B&N in the Android or iOS app because both Google and Apple want to charge for in-app purchases, and the margin on ebooks is so tight that B&N would lose money.
 You can’t buy ebooks on the Kindle Android or iOS app either, for the same reason.
 Instead, just make your ebook purchases on the B&N online store and they will automatically show up in the app.

-All (or very nearly all) of my books are available on B&N, so if you’ve decided to go that route, be sure to check them out.
+All of my books are available on B&N, so be sure to check them out.

 Kobo Books